MarcelliMentore/rusty/rusty-core/README.md

 # rusty
 rusty is a Rust library for building LLM-powered applications that focuses on ergonomics and modularity.

-More information about this crate can be found in the [crate documentation](https://docs.rs/rusty-core/latest/rusty/).
+More information about this crate can be found in the crate documentation
 ## Table of contents

 - [rusty](#rusty)